nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### IDE Related

 The meta build system support GUI project, the build information of assembler/compiler/linker comes from  artifacts of CMake configuration, more specifically, the build.ninja file.
 However, it is not enough for build system.
-Since the IDE will provide rich download debugging capabilities, we need to record this additional information in CMake.
+Since the IDE will provide rich download debugging capabilities, we need to record this additional information.

-The IDE related data are recorded in IDE.cmake.
-These cmake files are are automatically loaded by the meta build system in a certain order and do not need to be manually loaded by the user.
+The IDE related data are recorded in IDE.yml.
+These yml files are are automatically loaded by the meta build system in a certain order and do not need to be manually loaded by the user.
 The loading sequence is:

-1. `${SdkRootDirPath}`/boards/`${board}`/IDE.cmake
+1. `${SdkRootDirPath}`/boards/`${board}`/IDE.yml
-2. `${SdkRootDirPath}`/boards/`${board}`/`${core_id}`/IDE.cmake
+2. `${SdkRootDirPath}`/boards/`${board}`/`${core_id}`/IDE.yml
-3. `${SdkRootDirPath}`/`${project_category_path}`/IDE.cmake
+3. `${SdkRootDirPath}`/`${project_category_path}`/IDE.yml
-4. `${SdkRootDirPath}`/`${project_root_path}`/IDE.cmake
+4. `${SdkRootDirPath}`/`${project_root_path}`/IDE.yml

 Note:

 - These loading files are optional, there is no problem even if it is not provided
-- If the same setting is set in different files, settings loaded later will override settings loaded earlier
+- The setting will be merged as load sequence.
+Considering the yml data structure, If the setting is hash/array, then they're merged.
+If the setting is string or boolean, , settings loaded later will override settings loaded earlier.
 - project_category_path indicates the name of each folder containing project files in the boards/\${board} directory, for example, demo_apps.

 There are 3 kinds of IDE data: project templates, IDE option and Special functional files.